Electric vehicles (EVs) and plug-in hybrid electric vehicles (PHEVs)

 Battery and hydrogen fuel cell electric cars

-The FBT exemption for battery electric and hydrogen fuel cell electric cars will be reviewed after three years and a decision made on whether this tax concession will be continued.
-The Act does not currently provide any clarification of what will happen beyond this review for these vehicle types.
+The FBT exemption for battery electric and hydrogen fuel cell electric cars will be reviewed after three years and a decision made on whether this tax concession will be continued and the government will provide an update when that review begins.

 The FBT exemption applies to eligible used cars as long as the car: